Diego Martin West

 Diego Martin West is a parliamentary electoral district in Trinidad and Tobago in the north-west of Trinidad.
-It has been represented since the 1991 general election by Keith Rowley of the People's National Movement (PNM).
+It has been represented by Hans des Vignes of the People's National Movement (PNM) since 2025.
+It was previously held by former Prime Minister Keith Rowley since 1991.

 Constituency profile

 The constituency was created prior to the 1966 general election.
 It borders the constituencies of Diego Martin North/East and Diego Martin Central, as well as the Caribbean Sea and Gulf of Paria.
 The main towns are Carenage, Westmoorings, Chaguaramas, and it contains the islands of Gaspar Grande, Monos, Huevos and Chacachacare.
 It had an electorate of 29,349 as of 2015.

 Members of Parliament

 This constituency has elected the following members of the House of Representatives of Trinidad and Tobago: